Mirat Sarsembayev

 Mirat Sarsembayev (born July 13, 1986) is a Kazakh former professional boxer who competed from 2009 to 2010.
 As an amateur, Sarsembayev won a bronze medal at the 2005 World Amateur Boxing Championships and represented Kazakhstan at the 2008 Olympics as a flyweight.

 Career

-At the 2005 World Championships he beat Don Broadhurst and Walid Cherif but lost the semifinal to Cuban southpaw Andry Laffita.
+At the 2005 World Championships he beat Britain's Don Broadhurst and Tunisian Walid Cherif but lost the semifinal to Cuban southpaw Andry Laffita.
 He was a member of the Kazakhstan national team that competed at the 2005 Boxing World Cup in Moscow, Russia.

 At the 2006 Asian Games he lost the quarterfinal to Somjit Jongjohor (11:20), and at the 2007 World Championships he lost to the same opponent (8:17).

 At the 2008 Olympics he beat Rafał Kaczor of Poland (14:5) but lost to Russian Georgy Balakshin (4:12).